Mockapapella/baseline-warden/README.md

   - Rich console table summarising severity, Baseline status, feature name, and file locations.
   - `report.json` for CI artifacts.
   - GitHub Actions annotations (up to 50) for PR feedback.

+Note on BCD: BCD (MDN Browser Compatibility Data) is the canonical dataset of browser-support keys used by MDN and tooling (for example, `css.properties.display`, `html.elements.dialog`, `api.Navigator.share`).
+Baseline mapping uses these keys via the `web-features` compat_features field.
+See https://github.com/mdn/browser-compat-data

 ## Current scope